tarantool/doc/doc/dev_guide/internals/iproto/replication.rst

 Every request between masters will have an additional pair in the vclock map.

 IPROTO_ID_FILTER (0x51)
-is an optional key used in SUBSCRIBE request followed by an array of ids of instances whose rows won't be relayed to the replica.
+is an optional key used in the SUBSCRIBE request followed by an array of ids of instances whose rows won't be relayed to the replica.
 The field is encoded only when the id list is not empty.